luisgomez214/CMC_Thesis_Chatbot/README.md

 The deployment is automated using a GitHub Actions workflow defined in `.github/workflows/deploy.yml`.

-### What `deploy.yml` does:

 1. Checks out the repo on push to `main`
 2. Installs dependencies: Python, Docker, Docker Compose
 3. Builds the Docker container using `docker-compose build`
 4. Authenticates with AWS using GitHub secrets
-5. (Optional) Initializes the Elastic Beanstalk environment
+5. Initializes the Elastic Beanstalk environment
 6. Deploys the latest version using `eb deploy`

 ---

-## 💡 Features
+## Features

-✅ Search theses by title, author, advisor, department, or keywords
+1. Search theses by title, author, advisor, department, or keywords
-✅ Count queries like: _"How many theses in Government in 2020?"_
+2. Count queries like: _"How many theses in Government in 2020?"_
-✅ Generate full thesis ideas with suggested CMC advisors
+3. Generate full thesis ideas with suggested CMC advisors
-✅ Get summaries of specific thesis abstracts
+4. Get summaries of specific thesis abstracts
-✅ Ask for co-advisors for a professor
+5. Ask for co-advisors for a professor
-✅ Follow up on specific thesis results (e.g., _"What was the second one about?"_)
+6. Follow up on specific thesis results (e.g., _"What was the second one about?"_)

 ---

-## 🖼️ Demo
+## Demo

 > Add screenshots below to showcase your system's responses.